zroubalik/keda-openshift-examples/kafka/rhosak/README.md

 ## 1. Prepare Kafka Instance
  1. Create a Kafka instance at [Red Hat Hybrid Cloud Console](https://console.redhat.com/application-services/streams/kafkas) and obtain Boostrap Server address.
+ 2. Create Kafka Topic `my-topic`, in order to allow Kafka Consumer autoscaling, you need to set the number of partitions to number greater than `1`.
+The number of partitions equals the maximum number of Kafka Consumer instances.
+In our example, set it to `5` partitions.
- 2. Create new Service Account or reuse existing one to assing permissions to access Kafka Topic `my-topic` and Consumer Group `my-group` for the created Kafka instance
+ 3. Create new Service Account or reuse existing one to assing permissions to access Kafka Topic `my-topic` and Consumer Group `my-group` for the created Kafka instance.

 ## 2. Create Secret with Kafka credentials
 There are two ways how to create a secret: